SenseNet/sncom-resources/_posts/2020-09-21-permission-editor.md

 **Force relations**

 Some of the built-in permissions requires to allow other permission(s).
 E.g: If you would like to set Preview permission to an entry it requires to have See permission as well.
-You don't need to handle these relations cause it is automatic on the background.
+You don't need to handle these relations cause it is automatic in the background.
 Setting the Preview permission will set See permission as well.

 <p align="center">
 <img src="/img/posts/permission_force_relations.gif">